 Henry Moss, AIA LEED AP

-Henry is a recognized spokesman on historic preservation.
+Henry is a recognized spokesman on historic preservation and preservation technology, and frequently writes about the theory and practice of architecture as it relates to historic properties.
 For over 25 years, he has led technical workshops for architects and contractors on historic building topics for the Boston Society of Architects.
-He is a founding member of the New England chapter of DOCOMOMO, the international committee for the documentation and conservation of buildings, sites, and neighborhoods of the modern movement, and is a regular contributor to Bruner/Cott’s “Icon or Eyesore?” blog for Metropolis.
+He is a founder of the New England Chapter of DOCOMOMO US, the international committee for the documentation and conservation of buildings, sites, and neighborhoods of the modern movement, and on the Properties Committee of Historic New England.